equinor/data-science-template/README.md

 As it is impossible to create a single template that will meet every projects needs, this example should be considered a starting point and changed based upon the working and evolution of your project.

+Before working with the contents of this template or Data Science projects in general it is recommended to familiarise yourself with the Statoil [Data Science Technical Standards](https://wiki.statoil.no/wiki/index.php/Statoil_Data_Science_Technical_Standards) (Statoil internal only)

 ## Getting Started
 Make your own project specific copy of this repository by doing one of the following: